Yes No Share to Facebook

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

-Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyIt sometimes occurs, and quite common recently that a landlord desires the take back a rental unit to allow either the landlord, a close family member of the landlord, or an buyer who will soon acquire the property, to move into the rental unit.
-When such a situation arises, the landlord must truly believe and expect that the occupant that is replacing the tenant will reside within the rental unit for one year or more.
+In situations where a landlord wishes to evict a tenant for the purpose of taking the rental unit for use by the landlord, or certain close family members of the landlord, the initiation of an eviction process must be genuinely based on an intention for the landlord, or the close family member, to occupy the rental unit for one year as a minimum.
 The law requires landlords to demonstrate a bona fide intention for the new occupant to remain within the rental unit for a minimum of one year.
 This obligation ensures that landlords refrain from claiming a desire to take back the rental unit without a true intention to reside in the rental unit whereas such might otherwise serve as a pretext for evicting the current tenant in favour of a new tenant willing to pay a higher rent.

 The Law